sherrysun16/Resume/resume.md

 ### Software Dev Engineer, NetEase Inc. Hangzhou, China
 07/2014 - 09/2015

 -   Full-stack development for the internal anti-spam Web-app tool.
-Implemented an integration of multiple anti-spam procedures including detection, verification and feature-submission via REST to different services.
-Improved the UX for productivity.
+-   Consolidated multiple anti-spam procedures (i.e, detection, verification and feature-submission) by the development of a centralized service that communicated with respective remote services.
+Collaborated with respective teams for API integrations.
+-   Based on the centralized service, developed a consolidated front-end experience to improve internal productivity.

 ### Data Analyst, NetEase Inc. Hangzhou, China
  07/2012 - 07/2014

 -   Analyzed data to extract and verify spam-feature for 700+ million email users.
 Verification analysis is critical as it impacted tremendous emails per day.

 -   Responsible for analyzation in spam-receipt domain (one of the hottest spamming topics).
+-   Provided weekly reports for spam trend & predication and misjudgement.

 -   Participated in redesign of engineering tools and automation strategies.